 The scholarship is offered in collaboration with National Association of Professional Social Workers in India (NAPSWI).
 The research paper/report may get published on websites of Martha Farrell Foundation (MFF) and NAPSWI.

-The successful candidates are announced during NAPSWI's Indian Social Work Congress which is organised annually.
-They are required to spend a total of two weeks in PRIA before the start and end of field work placement/research for an orientation and submission of final report.
+The successful candidates are felicitated at NAPSWI's annual Indian Social Work Congress.
+They are compulsorily required to spend a week in MFF before the start of their field work placement/research for an orientation.
+If they are unable to attend the week-long orientation programme, the Scholarship shall be then offered to the next best applicant.